thiagobien/ACL/workshop/06_Monitoring_as_a_Service/02_Pass_Extract_Meta-Data_for_Process_or_Container/README.md

 # Pass and Extract Meta-Data for each deployed Process or Container

-In this lab you learn which meta-data is captured automatically, how to pass custom meta data and how you can use this meta data to influence process group detection and automated tagging.
+In this lab you learn which meta-data is captured automatically, how to pass custom meta-data and how you can use this meta-data to influence process group detection and automated tagging.

-The OneAgent automatically captures a lot of meta data for each process which will be propagated to the Process Group Instance and the Process Group itself, e.g: Technology, JVM Version, Docker Image, Kubernetes pod names, service version number, etc. You can add additional meta data to every processes [via the environment variable like DT_CUSTOM_PROP, DT_TAGS](https://www.dynatrace.com/support/help/infrastructure/processes/how-do-i-define-my-own-process-group-metadata/)
+The OneAgent automatically captures a lot of meta-data for each process which will be propagated to the Process Group Instance (PGI) and the Process Group (PG) itself, e.g.: Technology, JVM Version, Docker Image, Kubernetes pod names, service version number, etc. You can add additional -data to every processes [via the environment variable like DT_CUSTOM_PROP, DT_TAGS](https://www.dynatrace.com/support/help/infrastructure/processes/how-do-i-define-my-own-process-group-metadata/)

-* *Which additional meta data should we pass?*
+* *Which additional Meta-data should we pass?*
-It depends on your environment but here are some ideas, e.g: Build Number, Version Number, Team Ownership, or Type of Service.
+It depends on your environment but here are some ideas, e.g.: Build Number, Version Number, Team Ownership, or Type of Service.

-* *Using Meta Data (How and Use Cases):*
+* *Using Meta-data (How and Use Cases):*
-You can use custom and existing meta data from, e.g: Java Properties, Environment Variables, or Process Properties to influence [Process Group Detection](https://www.dynatrace.com/support/help/infrastructure/processes/can-i-customize-how-process-groups-are-detected/) as well as [Rule-based Tagging](https://www.dynatrace.com/news/blog/automated-rule-based-tagging-for-services/).
+You can use custom and existing meta-data from, e.g.: Java Properties, Environment Variables, or Process Properties to influence [Process Group Detection](https://www.dynatrace.com/support/help/infrastructure/processes/can-i-customize-how-process-groups-are-detected/) as well as [Rule-based Tagging](https://www.dynatrace.com/news/blog/automated-rule-based-tagging-for-services/).

 ## Step 1: Pass Meta-data via Custom Environment Variables